 However, what we really want to see is much greater detail for the pitch of each individual note.
 To this end, a separate, parallel graph is added below what you have already seen.
 Together the pair of graphs, above and below a moveable splitter bar , show the pitch in several magnifications.
 As we have seen, the upper part of the display gives a picture of the tune it hears as a heavy black line against a permanent horizontal array of colored lines.

-The horizontal center line of the
+The horizontal center line, with the label 0, of the

 graph represents "in